-The nature of color.
+The nature of color and other qualities.

 "Fitting Color into the Physical World"